cr0wm4n/pyVisualCrossingUK/README.md

 ## TODO

-- Describe the usage of the API
 - Add all available items to the Data Structure
+- Create `async_test_module.py` in the samples directory
+- More detailed error handling.